ZozuliaMykyta/ZozuliaMykyta/README.md

 # 👋 Welcome to my GitHub!

-I'm a frontend developer passionate about building responsive, accessible, and efficient interfaces — but I’m also expanding my skills in backend development to become more versatile and confident as a full-stack developer.
+I'm a frontend developer passionate about building responsive, accessible, and efficient interfaces — and actively expanding my backend skills to become a versatile and confident full-stack developer.

 ## About Me
-I'm currently studying **Industrial Management** at the **Technical University of Košice**.
-In my development journey, I’ve specialized in building modern interfaces using **React**, **TypeScript**, **Tailwind CSS**, and **SASS** — tools I use to create clean, responsive, and maintainable frontend applications.
+I specialize in building modern interfaces using **React**, **TypeScript**, **Tailwind CSS**, and **SASS** — tools I use to create clean, responsive, and maintainable frontend applications.

-As my skills evolved, I grew interested in the full development cycle and started diving deeper into backend technologies like **Node.js**, **Express.js**, and **Docker**, expanding my capabilities beyond the client side.
+With a growing interest in the full development cycle, I have been deepening my expertise in backend technologies like **Node.js**, **Express.js**, and **Docker**, bringing robust solutions beyond the client side.

-When I’m not coding, I:
-- Spend time at the **gym** 💪
-- Enjoy **nature** and take long walks outdoors 🌿

 ## 🛠️ Tech Stack
 **Languages:**